bjornekelund/rbnskew/README.md

 and calculates the average deviation in reported frequency for all spots meeeting the criteria below.

-The trusted skimmers are listed in the file `reference`.
+The trusted CW skimmers are listed in the file `reference`.
+Trusted RTTY skimmers are listed in rreference.
 One callsign per line.
 Comment lines are allowed and start with "#".

-For a quicker rapid analysis, the analysis can be done for only a selected call, using the -t option.
+For a more rapid analysis, the analysis can be done for only a selected call, using the -t option.

 This option is for instance used  by the script `checkreferences` which uses